nema-systems/nema-gh-actions/README.md

-# Action for Pushing to Nema
+# Github Actions for Interacting with Nema

 ## Usage